Óscar Valdez: Valdez vs. Osawa, Marriaga

 Valdez made his first title defense against 31 year old Japanese boxer Hiroshige Osawa (30–3–4, 19 KOs) on the undercard of Pacquiao-Vargas PPV bout on 5 November 2016.
 Osawa was ranked #1 by the WBO.
 The fight took place at the Thomas & Mack Center in Paradise, Nevada.
-Valdez told FightNews.com of his excitement for his first title defence, “I am excited for this fight.
+Valdez told FightNews.com of his excitement for his first title defence, "I am excited for this fight.
 I am looking at this fight like if I am the challenger and I want to keep that mentality to do my best and win the fight.
-I am ready for my first title defense but I am still training like I am trying to win that title.”
-The fight was one sided fight, Valdez halted Osawa in round 7 when he hurt him with a hook followed by a barrage of shots that prompted referee Vic Drakulich to stop the fight.
+I am ready for my first title defense but I am still training like I am trying to win that title."
+In a one-sided fight, Valdez halted Osawa in round 7 when he hurt him with a hook followed by a barrage of shots that prompted referee Vic Drakulich to stop the fight.
 Valdez hit accurate jabs and hard shots to the body and head from the opening bell and managed to knock down Osawa in round 4.
-At the time of stoppage, Valdez was ahead 60–53 on all three judges scorecards.
-According to Compubox, Valdez landed 191 punches to only 35 by Osawa, which included 129 power punches to his Osawa's 18.
+At the time of stoppage, Valdez was ahead 60–53 on all three judges' scorecards.
+According to Compubox, Valdez landed 191 punches, to only 35 by Osawa, which included 129 power punches to his Osawa's 18.

 On 17 February 2017 Top Rank announced that Valdez would be making a mandatory defence of his WBO featherweight title against former WBA 'Super' World featherweight title challenger Miguel Marriaga (25–1, 21 KOs) in the main event at the StubHub Center in Carson, California, on 22 April 2017.
 Marriaga knocked out Guy Robb in August 2016 to become the number one challenger.
 Bob Arum confirmed the undercard card would also include Gilberto Ramírez and Jessie Magdaleno defending their respective WBO titles and Olympic silver medalist Shakur Stevenson making his professional debut.
 In front of 5,419 fans, Valdez retained his WBO title in a slugfest, but was taken the 12 round distance for the first time in his professional career.
 It was also the first time in six fights going back to June 2015 that Valdez had a decision victory.
 The final judges scorecards were 119–108, 118–109 and 116–111.
 Many at ringside believed the wider scores did not do Marriaga any justice as it was a back and forth action fight.
 Marriaga was knocked down in round 10 after some strong middle rounds.